On a class of formal power series and their summability: Characterization of the summability of certain formal solutions of ODEs

 and, by induction on $k\in\N$,

 for every $k\ge2$.
-If one plugs $\hat{f}$ into the equation, then for $j> r$ the coefficient of $z^j$ in $P\big(z\partial_\mathfrak{m}(z\,\cdot\,)\big)\hat{f}$ is
+If one plugs $\widehat{f}$ into the equation, then for $j> r$ the coefficient of $z^j$ in $P\big(z\partial_\mathfrak{m}(z\,\cdot\,)\big)\widehat{f}$ is

 which should equal $b_{j}$.
-Since $g$ converges, there exist $C,M>0$ with $|b_p|\le CM^p$ for every $p\in\N$, and so for every $j>r$,
+Since $g$ converges, there exist $C,K>0$ with $|b_p|\le CK^p$ for every $p\in\N$, and so for every $j>r$,

-as desired. $(2)\Rightarrow(3)$ Consider the formal Borel transform of $\hat{f}$, $\hat{\mathcal{B}}_{\mathfrak{m}}\hat{f}(z)=\sum_{p\ge 1}f_{p+1}m(p+1)z^p/m(p)$, and the polynomial $h(z)=1-a_1z-\dots-a_rz^r$.
+as desired. $(2)\Rightarrow(3)$ Consider the formal Borel transform of $\widehat{f}$, $\widehat{\mathcal{B}}_{\mathfrak{m}}\widehat{f}(z)=\sum_{p\ge 1}f_{p+1}m(p+1)z^p/m(p)$, and the polynomial $h(z)=1-a_1z-\dots-a_rz^r$.
 If we put $f_0:=0$,\dots,$f_{1-r}:=0$, it is clear that

-The estimates in (\ref{e228bis}) imply that the series on the right-hand side, say $b(z)=\sum_{j\ge 1}b_jz^j/m(j)$, defines an entire function which, taking into account the equivalence of $\M$ and the sequence of moments, and by the definition of the auxiliary function $M(t)$, turns out to satisfy estimates as those in \eqref{crecimientoM}.
-The same is true then for the function $b(z)/h(z)$ (holomorphic in $\C$ except for the roots of $h$) in any open unbounded sector with vertex at 0 and not containing any of these roots.
-So, $\hat{f}$ is $\M-$summable in every direction $d$ which is not an argument of any of the roots of $h$, as desired.
-Let $f$ be the $\M-$sum of $\hat{f}$ in an appropriate direction $d\in\R$, defined in a sector $S_d$ of opening larger than $\pi\o(\M)$.
-According to previous computations, the coefficient of $z^j$ in $h(z\partial_\mathfrak{m}(z\,\cdot\,))\hat{f}$ is
+The estimates in (\ref{e228bis}) imply that the series on the right-hand side, say $b(z)=\sum_{j\ge 1}b_jz^j/m(j)$, defines an entire function which, taking into account the equivalence of $\M$ and the sequence of moments, and by the definition of the auxiliary function $\omega_{\M}(t)$, turns out to satisfy estimates as those in \eqref{crecimientoM}.
+The same is true then for the function $b(z)/h(z)$ (holomorphic in $\C$ with the roots of $h$ deleted, in particular, in a neighborhood of the origin) in any open unbounded sector with vertex at 0 and not containing any of these roots.
+So, $\widehat{f}$ is $\M$-summable in every direction $d$ which is not an argument of any of the roots of $h$, as desired.
+Let $f$ be the $\M$-sum of $\widehat{f}$ in an appropriate direction $d\in\R$, defined in a sector $S_d$ of opening larger than $\pi\o(\M)$.
+According to previous computations, the coefficient of $z^j$ in $h(z\partial_\mathfrak{m}(z\,\cdot\,))\widehat{f}$ is